 In most cases, no. Dogs usually do not recover from diabetes.
 However, there are instances where the disease can be temporary.

 A good example of this is gestational diabetes in which hormone levels impact the ability of insulin to regulate the blood glucose level.
 Once the pregnancy is over, the dog may recover.

 These cases are the exception rather than the rule though.
-Insulin-dependent diabetes in dogs is generally thought of as a life-long disease.
-In the future, it is possible that new technology may bring new hope for cure.
+In the future, it is possible that new technology may bring new hope for a cure.